omarathon/tabula/README.markdown

 Tabula
 ==========

-This is Tabula, the 'MyDepartment' system including a number of modules.
-It has a [JIRA project](https://bugs.elab.warwick.ac.uk/browse/TAB).
+This is Tabula, the University of Warwick's student administration system including a number of modules.
+It has an internal [JIRA project](https://bugs.elab.warwick.ac.uk/browse/TAB).

 Currently, the modules that are in Tabula are:

+- common - Data model and "Commands", which perform actions in Tabula
-- web - Static content and homepage
+- web - Static content and web controllers for several major sections:
   - coursework - Coursework Submission, the Assignment Management project that used to be [Horses for Courses](https://bugs.elab.warwick.ac.uk/browse/HFC)
+  - exams - Exam Management, exam marks (deprecated) and exam grids
   - profiles - Student Profiles
   - groups - Small Group Teaching management
   - attendance - Monitoring point management and recording